-Linked servers enable the SQL Server Database Engine and Azure SQL Database Managed Instance to read data from the remote data sources and execute commands against the remote database servers (for example, OLE DB data sources) outside of the instance of SQL Server.
+Linked servers enable the SQL Server Database Engine and Azure SQL Managed Instance to read data from the remote data sources and execute commands against the remote database servers (for example, OLE DB data sources) outside of the instance of SQL Server.
 Typically linked servers are configured to enable the Database Engine to execute a Transact-SQL statement that includes tables in another instance of SQL Server, or another database product such as Oracle.
-Many types OLE DB data sources can be configured as linked servers, including Microsoft Access, Excel, and Azure CosmosDB.
+Many types OLE DB data sources can be configured as linked servers, including third-party database providers and Azure CosmosDB.

-Linked servers are available in SQL Server Database Engine and Azure SQL Database Managed Instance. they are not enabled in Azure SQL Database Singleton and Elastic pools.
+Linked servers are available in SQL Server Database Engine and Azure SQL Managed Instance.
+They are not enabled in Azure SQL Database singleton and elastic pools.
 There are some constraints in Managed Instance that can be found here.

 Linked servers enable you to implement distributed databases that can fetch and update data in other databases.
 They are a good solution in the scenarios where you need to implement database sharding without need to create a custom application code or directly load from remote data sources.
 Linked servers offer the following advantages: